gaganssingh/travelog-server/README.md

 ### Whats included in this code base:

 -   `do` and `undo` migrations to create tables in the database.
--   `trunc` files to seed and truncate data from the database (seeds are not included as the database requires image uploads).
+-   `trunc` files to seed and truncate data from the database (seeds are not included as users and places can be added after application is up and running).
 -   Server configuration
 -   Endpoint routers
+-   Authentication and authorization
 -   Testing for all endpoints

 ## Techenical stack